rutgerhofste/aqueduct30_country_rankings_data_download/metadata.md

 Encoding: UTF-8

-Please note that the default filter view is for baseline water stress (bws) with the total withdrawal as gridded weights.
-To change the filter, clear **both** filters and select a new indicator / weight combination.
+Please note that the default filter view is for baseline water stress (bws) with the total withdrawal (tot) as gridded weights.
+To change the filter, clear **both** filters by clicking the dropdown and "clear".
+After no filter is applied, select a new indicator / weight combination.
 See the gridded weights table above for valid combinations of indicator and weights.
+As a final step, you can sort the table by clicking "score_ranked" and sort ascending.

 ![Clear indicator](https://github.com/rutgerhofste/aqueduct30_country_rankings_data_download/raw/master/images/clear_indicator_v01.JPG)
 ![Clear weight](https://github.com/rutgerhofste/aqueduct30_country_rankings_data_download/raw/master/images/clear_weight.JPG)